James Hawes: Career

 In 2008, Hawes was appointed lead director on the BBC fantasy series Merlin, which began broadcasting in September 2008.
-Merlin has been picked up by NBC in the US where it premiered in summer 2009.
-As such, it is the first UK-produced show to make the switch to a US network in 30 years.

 Later in 2008 he also directed a new version of The 39 Steps, again for BBC One.
-Hawes picked up a Best Director trophy for this at the 2009 Shanghai TV Festival.
+Hawes won a Best Director trophy for this at the 2009 Shanghai TV Festival.

 Hawes began 2009 directing a BBC TV film, Enid, with Helena Bonham Carter starring as author Enid Blyton.
 Scripted by Lyndsay Shapero, the film co-stars Matthew Macfadyen and Denis Lawson.
 The films' success on the digital networks earned it a transfer to BBC1 and several major award nominations, including Best Director for Hawes, and Best Actress nods for Bonham Carter at both the BAFTAs and the International Emmys.
-The film has earned Hawes high praise for the performances and the stylishness of a big screen production on a small screen budget.

 Building on his success with fact-based drama, Hawes embarked on the ambitious project to bring The Suspicions of Mr Whicher to the screen.
 Adapted by Neil Mackay, the original book, telling the story of a horrific child murder in 1860s England, had been a break-out best-seller.
 Paddy Considine took the title role and the film scored big audiences and critical acclaim.

-Hawes has also demonstrated his ease with contemporary work, including the piloting of DCI Banks for ITV and season two of Mad Dogs, the high-action comedy thriller for Sky TV.

 Hawes directed The Mill, a mini series for Channel Four TV about the people and politics of Quarry Bank Mill, a 19th-century cotton mill.

 In April 2012, he signed up to direct a TV movie telling the story of the inquiry into the Challenger Space Shuttle disaster and the role of Richard Feynman in uncovering the cause.
-Commissioned for the BBC, the film is set to shoot in the US later in 2012.

-He is a long-serving board member of Directors UK, the screen directors' organization in Britain.
-He lives in London with his wife and daughter.